divinity76/converttostatic/README.md

 # converttostatic

-convert dynamic binaries to static ones, kind-of.
+convert dynamic executables to static, kind-of.
-(actually it just kind of makes a self-extracting tar of your binary with all dependencies and extract it at runtime and invoke it with LD_LIBRARY_PATH)
+(actually it just kind of makes a self-extracting tar of your executable with all dependencies and extract it at runtime and invoke it with LD_LIBRARY_PATH)

 # usage